 – The open-air safari gets dusty.
 If you don’t want to feel dirty after your adventure, opt for a tour on an enclosed bus.

 – The ride is bumpy.
 Sometimes it can be extremely bumpy.

 – Snacks are permitted on the tours.
 Make sure you take water with you.

 – Keep your hands in the vehicle and don’t attempt to touch the animals.

 – Don’t forget your camera.

-– Binoculars are helpful but if you don’t have any, they are available to rent for only $5.50 in the Johnson Center.
+– Binoculars are helpful but if you don’t have any, they are available to rent in the Johnson Center.

 – If you have a large family or older kids that you pay adult prices for, buy a Family Membership.
 Better yet, if you live nearby and plan to visit again, buy a Family Plus Membership and you can take two guests with you each time you visit.
 (We bought and saved on our very first visit!)

 Address: You’ll find The Wilds at 14000 International Road, Cumberland, Ohio 43732, but it’s best to follow the online driving directions and not trust your GPS this time.